Back to Blog

 What is Claude Code?

-• Interact with browser interfaces through Chrome DevTools and Playwright
+• Drive browser interfaces through Chrome DevTools and Playwright

 The Experiment Setup

-We launched Rollercoaster Tycoon in a browser environment and gave Claude Code access through its browser automation tools.
-The AI agent could:
+I launched Rollercoaster Tycoon in a browser and pointed Claude Code's automation tools at it.
+From there the agent could:

-• Take screenshots to see the current park state
+• Take screenshots to see the park's current state

-• Click on UI elements to build rides and facilities
+• Click UI elements to build rides and facilities

-• Read game metrics like park rating, guest satisfaction, and finances
+• Read the metrics that matter — park rating, guest satisfaction, finances

-The goal was simple: build a profitable theme park with happy guests.
-No human intervention allowed once the game started.
+The brief was one sentence: build a profitable park with happy guests.
+After that, hands off.

 Early Challenges: Understanding the Interface